 Upload Multiple Files

-Let's start creating another route to allow users to upload multiple photos at once.
+Let us start creating another route to allow users to upload multiple photos in one request.

 app.post('/upload-photos', async (req, res) => {